 If you are worried about your child’s mental health then you are not alone.
 Many parents and carers have similar worries and stresses .
 There is good support available from local and national organisations.
 The sooner you seek help the better for your child and you.

 The leaflet: Mental health problems in children and young people: guidance for parents and carers provides some useful tips for helping your child plus links to local and national services.

 - The School

 Please talk to us about your concerns, so that we can work together to help your child feel better.
-Please contact your child’s class teacher, Mrs Joanne Thornton the special educational needs coordinator (SENCO) or Mrs Becky Hayter, the Headteacher.
+Please contact your child’s class teacher, Miss Jennifer Lawton the special educational needs coordinator (SENDCO) or Mrs Becky Hayter, the Headteacher.